Dither: In digital processing and waveform analysis

 Dither is utilized in many different fields where digital processing and analysis are used.
 These uses include systems using digital signal processing, such as digital audio, digital video, digital photography, seismology, radar and weather forecasting systems.

 Quantization yields error.
 If that error is correlated to the signal, the result is potentially cyclical or predictable.
 In some fields, especially where the receptor is sensitive to such artifacts, cyclical errors yield undesirable artifacts.
-In these fields introducing dither converts the error to random noise.
+In these fields, introducing dither converts the error to random noise.
 The field of audio is a primary example of this.
 The human ear functions much like a Fourier transform, wherein it hears individual frequencies.
 The ear is therefore very sensitive to distortion, or additional frequency content, but far less sensitive to additional random noise at all frequencies such as found in a dithered signal.

 Digital audio

 In an analog system, the signal is continuous, but in a PCM digital system, the amplitude of the signal out of the digital system is limited to one of a set of fixed values or numbers.
 This process is called quantization.
 Each coded value is a discrete step... if a signal is quantized without using dither, there will be quantization distortion related to the original input signal...
 In order to prevent this, the signal is "dithered", a process that mathematically removes the harmonics or other highly undesirable distortions entirely, and that replaces it with a constant, fixed noise level.

-The final version of audio that goes onto a compact disc contains only 16 bits per sample, but throughout the production process, a greater number of bits are typically used to represent the sample, this must be reduced to 16 bits to make the CD.
+The final version of audio that goes onto a compact disc contains only 16 bits per sample, but throughout the production process, a greater number of bits are typically used to represent the sample.
+This must be reduced to 16 bits to make the CD.
 There are multiple ways to do this.
 One can, for example, simply discard the excess bits – called truncation.
 One can also round the excess bits to the nearest value.
-Each of these methods, however, results in predictable and determinable errors in the result.
-Using dither replaces these errors with a constant, fixed noise level.
+Each of these methods, however, results in determinable errors.
+Using dither replaces these errors with a constant noise level.